EasifyDev/easify-wc-plugin-v4.x/readme.txt

 == Frequently Asked Questions ==

-= What does the Easify WooCommerce Connector do? =
+= What does the Easify V4.x WooCommerce Connector do? =

-Gives Easify users the ability to control parts of their WooCommerce enabled WordPress website via Easify.

-WooCommerce orders are automatically raised in Easify ready for processing.

-Synchronising your product database and stock levels across Easify and WooCommerce.
+This plugin connects your Easify V4.x Small Business software with your WooCommerce online shop.

+Orders that are placed via your WooCommerce enabled website will be automatically sent to your Easify Server.

+Products that you add to your Easify Server will be automatically uploaded to your WooCommerce enabled website.

+As you sell products in your traditional shop, your stock levels will be automatically synchronised with your WooCommerce online shop.

 = What is Easify? =

 Easify is a software application for small business that runs on PCs or laptops with Microsoft Windows.

-It provides you with stock control, invoicing, quoting, purchasing, EPOS software and more...
+It provides you with stock control, invoicing, quoting, purchasing, EPOS software, accounting, reporting and more...

-All this comes in one easy to use yet powerful software package, and at an amazingly low one off fee.

 = Where do I get support? =